Pattapee/Exam-202301/README.md

 # Test an application using Cypress

-This repository is a homework for TISCO interview.
-About automated testing website https://www.tiscoinsure.com/ senario buy insure online.
+This repository is a homework for interview.
+About automated testing website